mfroeh/Eule.py/README.md

 [Video](https://www.youtube.com/watch?v=mjKnKkUijIk)

-There are two different Versions.\
+There are two different Versions.

 Regular Version (Eule.py):
+* Everything works with TurboHUD enabled.
+* More performant once started.
+* Bigger Size => Longer Startup (depending on your Hardware).

+AHK Image Recognition Version (Eule.py (AHK)):
 * Uses AHK for Image Recognition.
 * Only Auto Start Game works with TurboHUD enabled.
 * Smaller Size => Shorter Startup.

-Good Image Recognition (Eule.py - Img):
-* Everything works with TurboHUD enabled.
-* More performant once started.
-* Bigger Size => Longer Startup (depending on your Hardware).

-The Size of the good Image Recognition Version sadly is staying the way it is.\
+The Size of the regular Version sadly is more or less staying the way it is.\
-This is the case due to Python Image Librarys beeing extremely large when compiled.
+This is the case due to Python Image Librarys beeing extremely large when compiled.\
+If you're willing to put up with potentially "long" Startup, the performance afterwards will be better.

 ## Macro Explanations